Legal

 Audulate will notify customers at least 30 days before adding or replacing a sub-processor via an in-app notification delivered to all account members in your Audulate dashboard.
 The notification will state the vendor name, the nature of the change, and the effective date.

 Enterprise customers may object to a change within 14 days of notification; if we cannot reasonably accommodate the objection, either party may terminate the affected services without penalty.
-Free and Growth plan customers are deemed to accept changes unless they cancel their account before the effective date.
+Free and Starter plan customers are deemed to accept changes unless they cancel their account before the effective date.

 5. International data transfers